 EU DEMOCRATIC DEFICIT

 It’s not unreasonable to assume that the EU electorate are well aware of this democratic deficit and that this views is reflected in their vote at European elections.
-As LUCIA KUBOSOVA pointed out in the EUOBSERVER / BRUSSELS, a lack of trust and interest in politics came out as the main reasons for a record low turnout in the June 2009 elections of the European Parliament, when the EU vote turnout dropped from 62 percent in 1979 to 43 percent in June 2009.
+As the headline used by the EUOBSERVER / BRUSSELS, it was political cynicism marred EU vote turnout in the June 2009 elections of the European Parliament, when the EU vote turnout dropped from 62 percent in 1979 to 43 percent in June 2009.
 Almost a third of respondents (28%) to the Eurobarometer poll, published on 28 July2009, suggested that they do not trust or are not satisfied with politics in general and therefore did not cast their vote, with the argument mainly present in Greece (51%), Bulgaria (45%), Cyprus and Romania (both 44%).
 In Hungary, Malta and Spain, citizens who abstained from the EP vote said they were not interested in politics as such, while Latvians and Austrians overwhelmingly believed that the election of MEPs has no consequences and would not change anything – the third most frequent reason for ignoring the poll.

 Across social groups in population, the lack of interest in politics was mainly present among young voters, aged 18 to 24, while disbelief that the EU’s legislature and its make-up after the vote would matter for their life was mainly voiced by the unemployed and people with difficulties in paying their bills.
 The lowest turnout was recorded in Slovakia (19.6%) and Lithuania (20.9%), while the highest figures came from Luxembourg (91%) and Belgium (85.9%) – both countries where voting is compulsory.
 Malta, Italy and Denmark scored highest for countries with no obligation to vote.